 Our Counseling & Psychological Services (CAPS) staff provide confidential, professional support for more than 20% of Cornell's students each year.
 Learn more about our providers and our philosophy of care below.

 - Trauma or grief

 Not a student?
 Please see our Who We Serve page.

 We offer …

-- Individual counseling – one-on-one therapy sessions with a licensed professional counselor (see "How to get care" below)
+- Individual counseling – short-term one-on-one therapy with a licensed professional counselor (see "How to get care" below)

 - Psychiatry – evaluation and medication management for students also receiving counseling at Cornell Health

-- Drop-in consultation – free walk-in “Let’s Talk” consultations at a variety of campus locations, held daily Monday-Friday during the academic year
+- Drop-in consultation – free walk-in “Let’s Talk” walk-in hours at different campus locations, held daily Monday-Friday during the academic year

 - Help assisting others – consultation on how to help students in distress (see Concern for Others and Resources for Faculty & Staff)